huiwen99/auto-correct-labels/README.md

 # auto-correct-labels
-Automatically correct mislabelled data.
+Automatically correct mislabelled image data for custom datasets.
 Based on this [article](https://medium.com/@yalcinmurat1986/auto-correcting-mislabeled-data-7a4098c77357).

 ## Instructions to run
 ### Step 1